Astrid1005/DAT505-GitHub/session9/S9-02-exercise-PostProcessing-Glitch/README.md

-# An exercise which shows many towers in the scene.
+# An exercise which shows some geometry and special effects in the scene.

 ## Introduction

-The project is an exercise which required me to make each object's color could be change by mouse clicking.
-The material and object are loaded from other folder in the project.
-The object model was made by me.
+The project is an exercise which required me to change effects for the scene.

 ---